 Adherence to Company Policies and Rules

-All employees are expected to adhere to company’s policies and procedures, and Code of Conduct and Ethics policy.
+All employees are expected to adhere to the company’s policies and procedures, and Code of Conduct and Ethics policy.
 All employees are expected to provide services in a manner consistent with the established and accepted standards of the profession and with the laws and regulations that govern its practice and endorsed by the assigned facilities.

-Employees are required to sensitive to cultural values, beliefs, and diversity, accepting that the opinions and values of others are as valid as my own.
+Employees are required to sensitive to cultural values, beliefs, and diversity, accepting that the opinions and values of others are as valid as their own.
 Employees will exemplify and exercise integrity, honesty, and due diligence while carrying out obligations to patients, co-workers, and customers.

 This job description will be used as the basis for the Vice President of Clinical Operations Performance Evaluation in the practice and administrative setting.
-The appraisal system will be used to reward the Vice President of Clinical Operations that excels in the practice and administrative setting and to offer comments to help improve deficient areas of practice or capabilities of the individual.
-Vice Presidents of Clinical Operations that consistently fail to improve in deficient areas after a given period will be counseled, possibly suspended, or even terminated if unable to perform the duties of the job description.
+The appraisal system will be used to reward the Vice President of Clinical Operations who excels in the practice and administrative setting and to offer comments to help improve deficient areas of practice or capabilities of the individual.
+Vice Presidents of Clinical Operations who consistently fail to improve in deficient areas after a given period will be counseled, possibly suspended, or even terminated if unable to perform the duties of the job description.